While Trump's away, 'much-needed' White House renovations begin

 All of the upcoming improvements were approved during the Obama administration following an initial round of renovations.

 Around the White House grounds, there were early signs of the upcoming work on Friday.
-A dozen PODS storage units lined the West Executive Drive between the White House and the Eisenhower Executive Office Buildinge -- starting Friday afternoon, since practically everything in the West Wing will be loaded into storage.
+A dozen PODS storage units lined the West Executive Drive between the White House and the Eisenhower Executive Office Building -- starting Friday afternoon, since practically everything in the West Wing will be loaded into storage.
 A West Wing hallway normally filled with framed photographs of the administration was eerily empty, save for several nails in the wall.
 Boxes were set outside press secretary Sarah Huckabee Sanders' office.

 Workers in neon vests began to dig up parts of the North Lawn.